tmedwards/sugarcube-2/docs/api/api-passage.md

 <span id="passage-api-prototype-getter-domid"></span>
 ### `<Passage>.domId` → *string*

-The DOM ID of the passage (created from the slugified passage title).
+The DOM ID of the passage, created from the slugified passage title.

 #### Since: